amelielabs/amelie-docs/content/repl/create.md

 |  tls_cert        | string | The client certificate. |
 |  tls_key         | string | The client certificate key. |

-Replica connection will be start automatically if the replication is active.
+Replica connection will start automatically if the replication is active.

 ---